ts109/antispice/README.md

 symbols, or plotting code; those belong to applications such as [antispice-web](https://github.com/ts109/antispice-web).

+ANTISPICE-WEB is hosted [here](https://antispice.top) - it's free of charge, requires no sign-up, and does not track your identity or collect any data.

 Antispice is intended for experimenting with circuit models and simulation methods without requiring every model to conform to a large, fixed SPICE vocabulary.
 Models are equations, parts bind model parameters, and elements